uwgraphics/Boxer/README.md

 # Boxer

+This repo deploys as a GitHub page at: https://uwgraphics.github.io/BoxerRelease/ You can go to that link to try things out!

 This repo contains the code for Boxer.
 Some other useful resources are listed as follows:

-* [Boxer website](https://graphics.cs.wisc.edu/Vis/Boxer/): detailed information about Boxer system.
+* [Boxer website](https://uwgraphics.github.io/BoxerDocs/): detailed information about Boxer system.

-* [Guide for data prerparation](https://graphics.cs.wisc.edu/Vis/Boxer/docs/data_preparation/): instructions to apply your data to Boxer.
+* [Guide for data prerparation](https://uwgraphics.github.io/BoxerDocs/docs/user_guide/data_preparation/): instructions to apply your data to Boxer.

 * [here](https://arxiv.org/abs/2004.07964): publication.